zynis/fr-bonus/README.md

 import "./FRBonus.sol";
 ```

-So let's see on libraries and contracts:
+So in our libraries and contracts we now have:

  - `FRBonus`:
    - `getBonus(uint64 _maxFr, uint64 _usrFR, uint256 _maxBonus) public returns (uint256)` - Function that returns bonus, based on maximum FR (you can take it from FR list portal), user FR (take from IUserStorage), and max bonus you are ready to provide (in percents, e.g. 1%-100%).
 Returns bonus in percent.
  - `IUserStorage`:
    - `getFR(address _account) public constant returns(uint64 FR)` - Takes user account address and returns FR of this account.

-**Important**: `IUserStorage` interface should be initialize by `User Storage` address deployed on mainnet network, address is: `0x94B2F026A75BE2556C78A6D1f573bD79Fdfb1962`.
+**Important**: `IUserStorage` interface should be initialize by `User Storage` address deployed on Ethereum's mainnet network.
+The address is: `0x94B2F026A75BE2556C78A6D1f573bD79Fdfb1962`.

 Let's try to add it to our code so: